Barry Sanders: Early years and postseason win (1989–1991)

 As a rookie in 1989, Sanders started 13 out of a possible 16 games for the Lions.
-In his first career professional game against the Phoenix Cardinals on September 10, Sanders ran for 71 yards on nine attempts and scored a rushing touchdown.
-Against the Chicago Bears, Sanders compiled 126 yards on 18 attempts and a touchdown, but became injured with bruised ribs and a hip pointer that plagued him through the rest of the season.
-On October 1, Sanders only had one yard on five attempts against the Pittsburgh Steelers.
-Against the Minnesota Vikings, Sanders had 23 attempts for 99 yards.
-After the game, Vikings head coach Jerry Burns asked game officials to check if Sanders had applied silicone to himself; Burns believed this was why his players had difficulty tackling him.
-No illegal substance was ever found.
+In his first career professional game against the Phoenix Cardinals on September 10, Sanders ran for 71 yards on nine attempts and scored a rushing touchdown in the 16–13 loss.
+Against the Chicago Bears, Sanders compiled 126 yards on 18 attempts and a touchdown in the 47–27 loss, but became injured with bruised ribs and a hip pointer that plagued him through the rest of the season.
+On October 1, Sanders had only one yard on five attempts against the Pittsburgh Steelers in the 23–3 loss.
+Against the Minnesota Vikings, Sanders had 23 attempts for 99 yards in the 24–17 loss.
+After the game, Vikings head coach Jerry Burns asked game officials to check if Sanders had applied silicone to himself; Burns believed this was why his players had difficulty tackling him; no illegal substance was ever found.
 On December 24, the final game of the season, he had 158 yards on 20 attempts to go along with three touchdowns against the Atlanta Falcons.
 During the game, the Lions installed a special phone line in one of the press boxes to monitor Christian Okoye, a running back for the Kansas City Chiefs who, at the time, was tied with Sanders for the league rushing title.
 When Okoye's game ended, Sanders trailed Okoye by only ten yards.
 Fontes offered Sanders the chance to return to the Lions' game to gain enough yards to pass Okoye, after Sanders was pulled from the game when the score was in the Lions' favor.
 Yet Sanders declined to return to the game, letting Okoye keep the rushing title.
 Sanders finished the season totaling 1,470 rushing yards off of 280 attempts and 14 touchdowns.
 His rushing total was both a rookie franchise record, and a franchise record for any running back in Lions history (both records held previously by Billy Sims).
 Sanders was awarded the NFL Offensive Rookie of the Year Award, and named to the PFWA All-Rookie Team.
 He was also selected to the Pro Bowl and was named a first-team All-Pro by the Associated Press (AP).
 The Lions struggled that season, posting a 7–9 record and failing to make the postseason, despite winning five straight games to end the year.